EMDR Therapy in Charlotte, NC

 EMDR Therapy Intensives

-EMDR is often done in weekly 50 minute sessions, however if you are looking for more immediate relief from symptoms, it can be helpful to do extended 75-minute to 90-minute weekly sessions or an EMDR intensive.
+EMDR is often done in weekly 50-80 minute sessions, however if you are looking for more immediate relief from your symptoms, an EMDR Intensive can be a great option to get immediate results.